What to read first: Discovering the objectives

+Raw material for the objectives comes from answering the big questions.
 When you have a good set of raw material for the objectives, you resolve that material into a tidy list of objectives, including the outcomes the unit is expected to avoid or minimise.
-Some further tidying and re-structuring will follow in the next stage, in which we define levels of success and failure on each objective.
-Where we are now, the objectives should be stated clearly enough that the examples of success and failure can be generated.
+You will do some further tidying and re-structuring in the next stage.
+In the next stage you define levels of success and failure on each objective.
+Where you are now, the objectives should be stated clearly enough that you can generate examples of success and failure.

-The aim at this stage is a short list of objectives with the following features.
+Your aim is a short list of objectives with the following features.

-Necessity: Each objective is essential when considering the overall success of the work unit in the period.
-Failing to achieve one of them would mean the work unit had failed.
+Necessity: Your unit will need to achieve each of the objectives to have achieved overall success in the period. the work unit will have failed if one of them is not achieved.
 Each objective is the goal itself, not a predictor for achieving a goal.

-Sufficiency: If all the objectives are achieved, the unit will have been successful for the organisation, and no reasonable arguments could be raised against claiming that success.
+Sufficiency: The unit will have been successful for the organisation if all the objectives are achieved.
+No reasonable arguments could be raised against claiming that success.

-Independence: Achieving one objective does not imply the achievement of any other.
+Independence: If your unit achieves one objective, that does not of itself mean any other was achieved.
 Similarly, failing on one objective does not of itself imply a failure on any other.
 (There is no need to spend a lot of time on independence at this stage.
-Subtle overlaps will be tidied up later.)
+You can tidy up subtle overlaps later.)

-All this is easier to do than to explain.
+All this is easier to do than to explain, so start straight away with your own unit.
 You might want to look at some examples of edits for a payroll unit within a large organisation.

-Headings such as Benefit, Cost, Danger, and Capability can be included within the list of objectives and could be useful while you are looping back to the big questions.
+- You can include headings such as Benefit, Cost, Danger, and Capability within the list of objectives.
+They could be useful while you are looping back to the big questions.
 These headings are not essential to later stages, so long as you have answered the questions.

-Edit the candidate objectives to move them closer to the ideal qualities.
-You may find that pushing the form and structure around reveals new gaps in your understanding of unit objectives, especially answers to the four guiding questions about Benefit, Cost, Danger, and Capability.
+- Edit the candidate objectives to move them closer to the ideal qualities.
+You may find that pushing the form and structure around reveals new gaps in your understanding of unit objectives.
 That’s good.
 Come up with some answers to those new gaps, and then start re-structuring again.